openstack/liberasurecode/README.md

  * Unified Erasure Coding interface for common storage workloads.

- * Pluggable Erasure Code backends - As of v0.9.10, liberasurecode supports 'Jerasure' (Reed-Solomon, Cauchy), 'Flat XOR HD' backends.
+ * Pluggable Erasure Code backends - As of v0.9.10, liberasurecode supports 'Jerasure' (Reed-Solomon, Cauchy), 'ISA-L' (Intel Storage Acceleration Library), 'Flat XOR HD' backends.
 A template 'NULL' backend is implemented to help future backend writers.
-Also on the horizon is the support for - Intel Storage Acceleration Library (ISA-L) EC backend.

  * True 'plugin' architecture - liberasurecode uses Dynamically Loaded (DL) libraries to realize a true 'plugin' architecture.
 This also allows one to build liberasurecode indepdendent of the Erasure Code backend libraries.